 - Contact Sergeant Travis Kiser by phone(704-920-4090) or email.

-- Sergeant Zienka will be able to guide you to the correct Sector Commander to start the watch group.
+- Sergeant Beach will be able to guide you to the correct Sector Commander to start the watch group.

 - Poll your neighbors to determine their interest in starting a community watch group and advise them of an upcoming meeting.